luutruong/xenapp-pubsub-node/README.md

 You will need download the Google Account Service JSON and save it same level with file `server.ts`.
 The Account Service JSON must be named: `account_service.json`

-Finally your structure will be like:
+Finally your structure will be like (skip this step if you're using docker)

 ```
 ...other files